hupe1980/golc/docs/content/en/_index.md

 GoLC simplifies the evaluation of generative models, which are traditionally challenging to assess using conventional metrics.
 By utilizing language models themselves for evaluation, GoLC provides a novel approach to assessing the performance of generative models.
 {{% /blocks/feature %}}

+{{% blocks/feature icon="fas fa-shield" title="Moderation" %}}
+GoLC incorporates essential moderation functionalities to enhance the security and appropriateness of language processing applications.
+This includes prompt injection detection, detection and redaction of Personally Identifiable Information (PII), identification of toxic content, and more.
+{{% /blocks/feature %}}

+{{% blocks/feature icon="fas fa-file" title="Document Processing" %}}
+GoLC provides comprehensive document processing capabilities, including loading, transforming, and compressing.
+It offers a versatile set of tools to streamline document-related tasks, making it an ideal solution for document-centric language processing applications.
+{{% /blocks/feature %}}

 {{% /blocks/section %}}